 Coming across the latest news from TechCrunch, Bird is betting on the French market in a significant way.
 The company is planning to open up its biggest European office in Paris and wants to hire 1000 people by mid-2021.

-As per another news from TechCrunch, Bird, electric scooter startup, is about to extend its Series C funding with an additional $300 million led by cross-over investor Fidelity.
+As per another news from TechCrunch, Bird, an electric scooter startup, is about to extend its Series C funding with an additional $300 million led by cross-over investor Fidelity.
 As of now, the company, Bird, has declined to comment, but so far, it has raised more than $400 million in venture capital funding.
 It has recently acquired Scoot, the San Francisco-based electric vehicle pioneer, on June 12, 2019.
 However, the price is not known, but the report noted that Scoot has raised about $47 million to date with its last round, valuing it at $71 million.

 Image Source: Bird